SixArm/mast-cell-help/topics/low-allergen-diet/index.md

 * **Homemade Foods**: Preparing homemade meals gives you more control over ingredient selection and reduces the risk of hidden allergens.

 # Low-allergen diet: foods to avoid

-For a low-allergen diet, here are items to avoid or limit:

 * **Big allergens**: Avoid foods containing the "big allergens".
 These are milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.